December 27, 2021

 Silence of the Lambs (1991)

-The story of a psychopath named Buffalo Bill and the young female cop who pursues him.
+The story of a psychopath named Buffalo Bill and the female cop who pursues him.
 She calls on another psychopath, Hannibal Lector, to help her solve the case.
 The incarceration scenes are chilling but the chemistry between Jodie Foster and Anthony Hopkins is palpable.
 Foster and Hopkins both took home Oscars at the 1992 awards.
 It was the first time a wrongly-called “horror film” had ever won the prize for Best Picture.

 Where to watch it: Amazon Prime, Showtime, Roku TV, Paramount+, Philo, Vudu, AppleTV